ese5160/a14g-final-submission-s25-t18-dualcore/README.md

 ## Codebase

-- A link to your final embedded C firmware codebases
+- A link to our final embedded C firmware codebases

-- A link to your Node-RED dashboard code
+- A link to our Node-RED dashboard code: [Node-RED UI Link](http://172.190.44.195:1880/ui/#!/2)
-- Links to any other software required for the functionality of your device